datacommonsorg/docsite/api/sheets/get_name.md

 Statistical Variables are also nodes in the Data Commons Graph with a DCID.
 To retrieve the names of a list of statistical variables, perform the following steps:

 1. Enter into column A the DCIDs that are shown in the following image.
-2. In cell B2, enter the formula `=DCGETNAME(A2:A4)`.
+1. In cell B2, enter the formula <code><b>=DCGETNAME(A2:A4)</b></code>.
 The names of the countries for each DCID populates in column B.

 ![Retrieving the names of a collection of power plants](/assets/images/sheets/sheets_get_name_sv.png)

 ## Error Responses

-If a DCID does not exist, the`=DCGETNAME(dcids)` formula does not return a value.
+If a DCID does not exist, the `=DCGETNAME(dcids)` formula does not return a value.
 For example, because the “geoId/123123123” DCID does not exist, no value is returned to cell B1 in the following sheet:

 ![No value returned for a DCID that does not exist](/assets/images/sheets/sheets_get_name_wrong_dcid_cropped.png)